 Other authors have shown that, as ferrous scrap is an internationally traded commodity, it is mobile across regions and markets.
 The World Steel Association (2022), for example, published data that showed most of the countries and economic regions engaged in steel production import and export scrap steel.
 The majority of internationally trade steel comes from obsolete scrap, as the home or prompt scrap are generally used locally.
-The most prolific net exporters of scrap steel during the largest net importer.
-It is worthy of note that neither Japan nor China engaged in importing or exporting of scrap steel during these two years (2020 and 2021).
+The most prolific net exporters of scrap steel during the years 2020 and 2021 were the EU and the United States, while Asia was the largest net importer.
+It is worthy of note that neither Japan nor China engaged in importing or exporting of scrap steel during those two years (2020 and 2021).
 Notwithstanding, these figures suggest the elasticity of supply is affected by price signals across a range of markets and is not solely driven by domestic conditions.